kahboom/nerdycode.com/posts/typescript-es6/upgrade-from-tsd-to-typings.md

 layout: layouts/post.njk
 ---

-As you may or may not know, **TSD** was recently deprecated and the author has recommended that users switch to **Typings** instead.
+As you may or may not know, **TSD** was recently deprecated, and the author has recommended that users switch to **Typings** instead.
 Luckily for us, it's something that can be done in just a few easy steps.
 I've outlined them below:

 **Step 1:** Remove \`typings\` dir.